httpie/cli/docs/README.md

 ## Local port

-You can choose to select the outgoing port manually by passing the `--local-port` flag.
+You can choose to select the outgoing (local) network port manually by passing the `--local-port` flag.

 ```bash
 $ https --local-port 5411 pie.dev/get
 ```

-or using a range.
+or using a range. (bellow example will pick a free port between 5000 and 10000)

 ```bash
 $ https --local-port 5000-10000 pie.dev/get